Improving Probability-based Prompt Selection Through Unified Evaluation and Analysis: Improving MI via Unified Analysis

 \subsection{Experimental Results: Transferring Design Choices from Unified Analysis}

 \paragraph{\prob calculation using all tokens helps MI.}

-To investigate the difference between using only the first token probability and the mean/sum of all tokens to calculate \pss{MI}, we developed a variant of MI called \mia (A of \underline{A}ll).
+To investigate the difference between using only the first token probability and the mean/sum of all tokens to calculate \pss{MI}, we develop a variant of MI called \mia (A of \underline{A}ll).
 Unlike MI and like other methods, \mia calculates \prob by taking the mean of all token logits for balanced and unbalanced datasets, and the sum for dynamic datasets.
-Since the balanced and unbalanced datasets in our experimental setup (Section~\ref{sec:unified_eval}) mostly use one-token verbalizers which results in the same result of MI and \mia, we created new sets of verbalizers of 1-2 tokens ($1\le|v|\le2$) or 2 tokens ($|v|=2$) for all the prompts of our evaluation datasets and compared the performance of the two methods.
-Our results in Figure~\ref{fig:token} indicate that using all tokens is more effective in all configurations, except for the 1-2 token balanced tasks.
+Since the balanced and unbalanced datasets in our experimental setup (Section~\ref{sec:unified_eval}) mostly use one-token verbalizers which result in the same result of MI and \mia, we utilize new sets of verbalizers of 1-2 tokens ($1\le|v|\le2$) or 2 tokens ($|v|=2$) for all the prompts of our evaluation datasets and compare the two methods.
+Our results in Figure~\ref{fig:token} show that using all tokens is more effective in all configurations except for the 1-2 token-balanced tasks.